datastax/dsbulk/changelog/README.md

 - [improvement] DAT-270: Replace Java collections with JCTools equivalents whenever possible.
 - [improvement] DAT-257: Check case on failure to identify keyspace or table.
 - [improvement] DAT-258: Default driver.auth.provider to DsePlainTextAuthProvider if -p is specified.
+- [improvement] DAT-261: Improve message when no files match pattern in a directory.

 ### 1.0.1